peilingjiang/blog-jpl/content/posts/machine-learning-for-the-arts/housing-price.md

 ## Problems

-Location is not clearly reflected in the data.
-In terms of Beijing, a city clearly divided into several districts, it's probably better to just have a *"district number"* for each house.
+With Lng and Lat, and district number, the location is kind of clearly reflected in the data - In terms of a city like Beijing, location of the property might be the most important thing related to the price.
+However, 3 administrative districts are missing in this data collection.
 Also, due to the source of the data is a Chinese website, there's a lot of errors and garbled text in original data and I have to set encoding to GB2312 to have those text correctly displayed, while still with a lot of error.

 When a data is missing, sometimes it says "nan", while others might say "未知" (unknown).
 I think this could also potentially confuse the machine during the training.
+The documentation of the dataset is also not very good, with some important description missing that I had to search in the discussion section.